 Choose an Appropriate Food

-Every dog needs to be fed food that is appropriate to its age, size, and overall activity level.
-What is appropriate for one dog, may not be appropriate for another.
+Every dog needs to be fed food that is appropriate to their age, size, and overall activity level.
+What is appropriate for one dog may not be appropriate for another.
 Puppies, adults, and seniors all have different nutritional needs, so be sure to get food that works for your dog’s life stage.
 Some foods are suitable for all life stages, while others are crafted specifically for different stages of life.